Sk47R/facebook-clone/readme.md

 ```

 ### Note:
 This project is not complete.
 There are plenty of things that can be added.
 But I want to make it simple for now.
 Might add some more later.
+Feedback appreciated.